Pratham1504/TeamSync/README.md

 ### Task Assignment:
 - The ability to create and assign tasks within each board to different team members.
 Project managers can designate task owners and set due dates to ensure accountability.

-### Task Dependencies:
-- Support for task dependencies, allowing project managers to define relationships between tasks.
-This feature helps in sequencing tasks and ensures that one task cannot start until its predecessor is completed.

 ### Progress Tracking:
 - A visual progress tracking system that allows project managers and team members to monitor the status of tasks and boards at a glance.
 Progress bars, status labels, and notifications can help in keeping everyone informed.